 GENERAL

-Your User-Provided Materials and ICANN’s information shall be afforded confidential treatment hereunder by ICANN and You, respectively, to the extent such materials and information (as applicable) are afforded confidential treatment under the Contract Party’s registry agreement or registrar accreditation agreement with ICANN.
+Subject to Section 6.5, your User-Provided Materials and ICANN’s information shall be afforded confidential treatment hereunder by ICANN and You, respectively, to the extent such materials and information (as applicable) are afforded confidential treatment under the Contract Party’s registry agreement or registrar accreditation agreement with ICANN.
 Notwithstanding anything to the contrary, any violation of these confidentiality obligations by either You or ICANN that is also a violation of the confidentiality obligations set forth in the Contract Party’s registry agreement or registrar accreditation agreement with ICANN (as applicable) shall be subject to the terms and conditions of such applicable registry agreement or registrar accreditation agreement, including the limitation of liability provisions set forth therein.

 ICANN may modify and amend these Terms of Use via written or electronic notice to You; provided that no modification or amendment under these Terms of Use shall modify the terms and conditions under the Contract Party’s registry agreement or registrar accreditation agreement with ICANN.
 ICANN reserves the right to modify these Terms of Use at any time.
 Please review the contents of these Terms of Use frequently, as ICANN may amend them from time to time to reflect changes in its general rules and policies governing Your use of the Portal.
 Amendments will become effective when posted in the Portal, provided that notice has been provided to You.
 Upon any subsequent access or use of the Portal by You, following such an update, you will be prompted to provide Your acceptance of the revised Terms of Use before proceeding.
-If You do not agree to any amendments to the Terms of Use, Your only recourse is to terminate Your License and discontinue Your access and use of the Portal pursuant to Sections 6.2 and 6.3.
+If You do not agree to any amendments to the Terms of Use, Your only recourse is to terminate Your License and discontinue Your access and use of the Portal pursuant to Sections 7.2 and 7.3.
 Failure to agree to new or amended Terms of Use shall not alter the terms and conditions of the Contract Party’s registry agreement or registrar accreditation agreement with ICANN.
-Section 10 of these Terms of Use indicates when these Terms of Use were last amended.
+Section 11 of these Terms of Use indicates when these Terms of Use were last amended.